- Disposal of the legacy of obsolete stocks of crop protection products is a long-term global issue.

 Between 1991 and 2003, the crop protection industry participated in over 25 multi-stakeholder projects in 20 countries, in collaboration with over 30 organizations, leading to the safe disposal of an estimated 3,000 tonnes of obsolete pesticides.

 From 2003, CropLife International collaborated with other partners to implement the Africa Stockpiles Program (ASP), which sought to safely dispose of obsolete pesticide stocks and associated waste across Africa.
 By 2018 an estimated 9,000 tonnes of obsolete pesticides will have been destroyed – see below.

 Following the end of the ASP, CropLife International has continued to partner with organizations such as FAO and the World Bank to eliminate obsolete stocks on a country-by-country basis.

-Additionally, since the 1990s, another 15,000 tonnes were collected and destroyed in OECD countries by CropLife national associations, in partnership with local governments and others.
+Additionally, since the 1990s, more than 15,000 tonnes were collected and destroyed in OECD countries by CropLife national associations, in partnership with local governments and others.

-A leaflet describing CropLife International’s obsolete stocks activities is available here, CropLife International’s position regarding obsolete stocks is available here and guidelines for managing obsolete stocks are available here, and a handout on prevention and disposal of obsolete pesticides is available here.
+A leaflet describing CropLife International’s obsolete stocks activities is available here, CropLife International’s position regarding obsolete stocks is available here, guidelines for managing obsolete stocks are available here, and a handout on prevention and disposal of obsolete pesticides is available here.